-Our products, including our case goods, upholstery and home accents, generally carry explicit product warranties that extend from one to ten years and are provided based on terms that are generally accepted in the industry.
+Our products, including our case goods, upholstery and home accents, generally carry explicit product warranties that extend up to twelve years and are provided based on terms that are generally accepted in the industry.
 All our domestic independent retailers are required to enter into and perform in accordance with the terms and conditions of a warranty service agreement.
 We record provisions for estimated warranty and other related costs at time of sale based on historical warranty loss experience and make periodic adjustments to those provisions to reflect actual experience.
 On rare occasions, certain warranty and other related claims involve matters of dispute that ultimately are resolved by negotiation, arbitration or litigation.
 In certain cases, a material warranty issue may arise which is beyond the scope of our historical experience.
 We provide for such warranty issues as they become known and are deemed both probable and estimable.
-It is reasonably possible that, from time to time, additional warranty and other related \$1.3 million.
+It is reasonably possible that, from time to time, additional warranty and other related claims is could arise from disputes or other matters beyond the scope of our historical experience.
+At both September 30, 2018 and June 30, 2018 the Company's product warranty liability totaled \$1.5 million.